Attendance and absence

 If a child is not collected at the end of the school day, they must come to the school office and wait until an adult arrives in order to ensure their safety.
 We will always look after your child in an emergency, but please let us know when you are likely to attend.

-Children have a set playtime in the morning and a Take 10 time chosen by the teacher during the afternoon.
+Children have a set playtime in the morning and an activity break during the afternoon (Daily Mile at Colneis).
 They may bring bottles of water into school too.
 These should be kept in school.
 Children also have access to water fountains.
 In the autumn and spring terms, pupils must bring a coat to school at all times.
 They may bring a small, light covered sponge ball to play with on the playground.
 However, we provide play equipment for both outdoor play and wet playtimes.

 At the beginning of each academic year, each class elects a class representative for the school council.
 The council usually meets once every half term, either at lunchtime or after school.
 The children discuss all kinds of school issues and can make decisions about new equipment we need, school rules, etc. Our Year 6 representatives from Colneis also attend a Town Council meeting with representatives from other local schools.
 At these meetings, they are consulted on their views about issues that affect children in Felixstowe.